AMD Ryzen 9 9950X vs Ryzen 9 7950X

 Pros

-- Proven stability and mature BIOS support
+- Mature platform with excellent compatibility and BIOS support

 Cons